Quincy & Torch Lake Railroad: Legacy

 The Quincy Mine area is preserved as a cooperating site of the Keweenaw National Historical Park.
 Visitors are transported to and from the mine on the Quincy and Torch Lake Cog Railway.
 While that tramway is recent in origin, the tram bears the "Quincy and Torch Lake Railroad" name.

 Locomotive #1, the Thomas F. Mason, has ended up in preservation at the Quincy Mine.

-Locomotive #3, a 2-6-0 Mogul acquired from Brooks in 1892, is on static display at the Crossroads Village & Huckleberry Railroad attraction in Genesee County, near Flint, Michigan.
+Locomotive #3, a 2-6-0 Mogul acquired from Brooks in 1892, is currently stored dismantled at the Crossroads Village & Huckleberry Railroad attraction in Genesee County, near Flint, Michigan.

 Locomotive #6, the last engine purchased for the line, being a 2-8-0 Consolidation acquired in 1913, was sent to Pine Creek Railroad at Allaire State Park in New Jersey in 1975 with the intent for it to be returned to operational condition.
 This did not occur, and the locomotive was sent back to the Quincy Mine in 2009, where it is undergoing restoration work.